ComIT research team

 Research activities

 We propose “information shaping” functions suited to realistic propagation channels.
-We target spectral or energy efficiency, while taking into account robustness and security constraints.
-We develop for instance wiretap channel codes, faster-than-Nyquist transmission, and multifunctional waveforms (e.g., radar and communications).
-We also consider machine learning to design optimal waveforms along with their decoders (e.g., auto-encoders).
+We target spectral or energy efficiency while taking into account robustness and security constraints.
+We develop wiretap channel codes, faster-than-Nyquist transmission, and multifunctional waveforms (e.g., radar and communications).
+We also consider machine learning to design optimal waveforms and their decoders (e.g., auto-encoders).

 We design advanced receivers to face challenging observation models.
 We rely on Bayesian or supervised learning estimation/detection techniques (e.g., Monte-Carlo Markov chain, neural networks).
 We are also interested in reduced-complexity schemes such as turbo-equalization or variational Bayesian filtering for phase tracking.

-We study dynamic spectral allocation/usage techniques in multiuser scenarios (cooperative or non-cooperative).
-A first theoretical approach includes the derivation of fundamental limits (e.g., capacity regions).
+We study dynamic spectral allocation/usage techniques in multiple user scenarios (cooperative or non-cooperative).
+A first theoretical approach includes deriving fundamental limits (e.g., capacity regions).
 Secondly, we design channel random access methods and network coding tailored to aeronautical and space systems.

 Examples of on-going research topics